neurobagel/documentation/docs/infrastructure.md

 curl -L http://localhost:8000/query/
 ```

-Or, you can directly use the interactive documentation of the API (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui))
+Or, you can directly use the interactive documentation of the Neurobagel API (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui))
 by navigating to [http://localhost:8000/docs](http://localhost:8000/docs) in your browser.
-To test the API from the docs interface, expand the `query` endpoint tab with the :fontawesome-solid-chevron-down: icon to view the parameters that can be set,
+To test the Neurobagel API from the docs interface, expand the `query` endpoint tab with the :fontawesome-solid-chevron-down: icon to view the parameters that can be set,
 and click "Try it out" and then "Execute" to execute a query.

 !!! note
-    For very large databases, requests to the API using the interactive docs UI may be very slow or time out.
+    For very large databases, requests to the Neurobagel API using the interactive docs UI may be very slow or time out.
     If this prevents test queries from succeeding, try setting more parameters to enable an example response from the graph, or use a `curl` request instead.